OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

           conditions: {get_variability_expression: is_dev}
 ```

-The `conditions` keyword is expected to be removed when the _Service Template_ is transformed to [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.
+The `conditions` keyword is expected to be removed when the Service Template is transformed to [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.

 ## Group Template Definition

-A _Group Template_ can additionally contain _Variability Conditions_.
+A Group Template can additionally contain Variability Conditions.
-Depending on the _Group Type_ the conditions are either assigned to the group itself or to the group members.
+Depending on the Group Type the conditions are either assigned to the group itself or to the group members.
 In general, the conditions are assigned to the group itself.
 These conditions must be satisfied otherwise the respective group is not present.
-Such a group is also called _Conditional Group_.
+Such a group is also called Conditional Group.

 However, if the group is derived from `variability.groups.ConditionalMembers` then the conditions are assigned to the group members.
 These conditions must be satisfied otherwise the respective group members are not present.
-Furthermore, group elements can be _Node Templates_ and _Requirement Assignments_.
+Furthermore, group elements can be Node Templates and Requirement Assignments.
-Such a group is also called _Variability Group_.
+Such a group is also called Variability Group.

 | Keyname           | Mandatory | Type                                                                       | Description                                                                                                               |